Jewish history: Russia, Poland, and Eastern Europe

-The European Enlightenment and the Haskalah (18th century)
+European Enlightenment and Haskalah (18th century)

 During the period of the European Renaissance and Enlightenment, significant changes occurred within the Jewish community.
 The Haskalah movement paralleled the wider Enlightenment, as Jews in the 18th century began to campaign for emancipation from restrictive laws and integration into the wider European society.
 Secular and scientific education was added to the traditional religious instruction received by students, and interest in a national Jewish identity, including a revival in the study of Jewish history and Hebrew, started to grow.
+Among the prominient Haskalah intellectuals were Moses Mendelssohn, Naphtali Hirz Wessely, Isaac Satanow and Isaac Euchel.

-Haskalah gave birth to the Reform and Conservative movements and planted the seeds of Zionism while at the same time encouraging cultural assimilation into the countries in which Jews resided.
+Haskalah gave birth to the Reform and Conservative movements in Judaism and planted the seeds of Zionism while at the same time encouraging cultural assimilation into the countries in which Jews resided.

 At around the same time another movement was born, one preaching almost the opposite of Haskalah, Hasidic Judaism.
 Hasidic Judaism began in the 18th century by Rabbi Israel Baal Shem Tov, and quickly gained a following with its more exuberant, mystical approach to religion.
 These two movements, and the traditional orthodox approach to Judaism from which they spring, formed the basis for the modern divisions within Jewish observance.

 At the same time, the outside world was changing, and debates began over the potential emancipation of the Jews (granting them equal rights).
 The first country to do so was France, during the French Revolution in 1789.
 Even so, Jews were expected to assimilate, not continue their traditions.
 This ambivalence is demonstrated in the famous speech of Clermont-Tonnerre before the National Assembly in 1789:

 We must refuse everything to the Jews as a nation and accord everything to Jews as individuals.
 We must withdraw recognition from their judges; they should only have our judges.
 We must refuse legal protection to the maintenance of the so-called laws of their Judaic organization; they should not be allowed to form in the state either a political body or an order.
 They must be citizens individually.
 But, some will say to me, they do not want to be citizens.
 Well then!
 If they do not want to be citizens, they should say so, and then, we should banish them.
 It is repugnant to have in the state an association of non-citizens, and a nation within the nation...